lf-lang/lf-west-template/README.md

 2. Zephyr SDK and toolchains

 Please refer to [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html).
 NB.
 You can skip steps 5,6,7 which clones the entire Zephyr project.
 Instead we will clone Zephyr into this workspace using west.

+If `west` is installed in a virtual environment, this environment is assumed activated for the rest of this guide.
 ### Initialization
 1. Clone this template and remove old git history
 ```